mohd-akram/blog/_posts/2018-08-27-api-errors-as-exceptions.md

 ---
 title: API Errors As Exceptions
+description: A way to map API errors to JavaScript errors.
 ---

 Here's a very simple and familiar way to implement errors in your JSON API